Update--version 3.0 available now! Get Vectrosity here.

 Funny thing is, as Unity's graphics get ever more advanced, certain simple things are actually not that simple.
 Drawing lines, for example.
 There's the line renderer, but it has various limitations.
-There's GL.LINES, but that's Pro-only and can be hard to work with.
+There's GL.LINES, but that can be hard to work with and also has many limitations.
 Enter Vectrosity, which I hope addresses this lack and goes far beyond, too.

 Drawing lines can be as simple as this: